What should I bring to family camp?

 Can we have food and beverages in our cabin?

-We do allow for campers to have food and beverages in their cabins.
-We ask that all consumables be stored in sealed coolers or containers.
-Ice is available from the dining hall per request.
+We do allow families to have food and beverages in their cabins.
+We ask that all consumables be stored in sealed coolers or containers, otherwise our friendly chipmunks and squirrels will enjoy a taste!

 What about cabin cleaning and trash pick up?